-If you observe Easter this Sunday, take a moment to remember that Christ, after rising from the dead, asks women to deliver the good news and to instruct the men what to do next.
+If you observe Easter, take a moment to remember that Christ, after rising from the dead, asks women to deliver the good news and to instruct the men what to do next.

 Then, ask yourself if you see Christ’s example reflected in the service by folks insisting that women not speak.

-And if you observe the resurrection every Sunday with communion or otherwise, take a moment every Sunday to remember that Christ, after rising from the dead, asks women to deliver the good news and to instruct the men what to do next.
+And if you observe the resurrection every Sunday with communion or otherwise, take a moment every Sunday to remember: Christ, after rising from the dead, asks women to deliver the good news and to instruct the men what to do next.